reselbob/simplegps/README.md

 `sudo apt update`

-Then install GPSD:
+Then install GPSD and the GPSD client tools

-`sudo apt install GPSD`
+`sudo apt install gpsd gpsd-clients -y`

 Use `systemctl` to make it so `gpsd` starts on bootup: